smaclell/smaclell.github.io/_drafts/what-is-your-rollback.md

 We decided to use [Blue/Green](http://martinfowler.com/bliki/BlueGreenDeployment.html) deployments for our product.
 This is a very popular technique that can allow for zero downtime changes to a system.
-The jist is that you change one piece of the application at a time by setting up the new version (green) beside the old version (blue) then switching traffic to the new version.
+The gist is that you change one piece of the application at a time by setting up the new version (green) beside the old version (blue) then switching traffic to the new version.